Inflect logo

 Carlow – A Resilient Edge for the Irish Southeast

-Carlow serves as a vital relief valve for the high-density Dublin market, offering a stable environment for disaster recovery and regional edge compute.
-It is a strategic choice for enterprises requiring proximity to pharmaceutical and financial clusters without the overhead of primary metro hubs.
+Carlow serves as a strategic relief market for the high-density Dublin corridor, offering a low-risk environment for disaster recovery and regional edge compute.
+This location is ideal for enterprises that require proximity to pharmaceutical and financial clusters without the overhead of primary metro hubs.

 Carlow: At A Glance